nodexeus/blockvisor/README.md

 # BlockVisor

-The service that runs on the host systems and is responsible for provisioning and managing one or more blockchains on a single server.
+The service that runs on the host systems and is responsible for provisioning and managing one or more protocols on a single server.

 ## How to release a new version
 1. Make sure you have installed: